 For spices, this area is almost up to you.
 I chose kosher salt (which is not as salty tasting as table salt), black ground pepper, onion, and garlic powder.
-You can also use Montreal Steak Seasoning which is delicious on meat.
+You can also use Montreal Steak Seasoning which is delicious on grilled steak.
 Use your preference.

 How to Make

-Prepare a 6-quart stockpot with water, a pinch of kosher salt, and bring the water to a roaring boil before adding your pasta.
+Prepare a 6-quart stockpot with water, a pinch of kosher salt, and bring the water to a roaring boil before adding the pasta.
 Cook pasta until al dente while doing the below steps.

-Chop up one yellow onion, and add it to a large frying pan with your hamburger, and seasoning; cook until hamburger is browned, and onion is translucent.
+Chop up one yellow onion, and add it to a large frying pan with the ground beef, and seasoning.
+Cook until the beef is browned and the onion is translucent.

-Drain excess hamburger fat and cool in a glass jar to throw away once it is solid.
+Drain excess ground beef fat and cool in a glass jar to throw away once it is solid.